 Roma is a basic laundry detergent and is less expensive than many other brands.
 It is a high-sudsing laundry detergent and should not be used in high-efficiency (he) washers that use a significantly lower level of water in both the wash cycle and the rinse cycle.
 If Roma is used in these washers, the amount of suds can not be completely washed away and will leave a residue in fabrics.

-It is safe to use on all washable fabrics, including colored clothes and white clothes, in a standard top-load washer.
+Roma Laundry Detergent is safe to use on all washable fabrics, including colored clothes and white clothes, in a standard top-load washer.
 It can be used safely with septic tank systems.

 The product comes packaged in a 1.1, 2.2 or 4.4-pound plastic bag.
 Roma is available in Latin groceries, some mass-market and membership club stores, and online.

-The first thing you'll notice is that Roma comes in a plastic bag.
+The first thing you'll notice is that Roma Laundry Detergent comes in a plastic bag that is not resealable.
 For ease of use, I suggest transferring the powder to a lidded container or you are sure to have a spill.

 When compared to other low cost detergents, Roma performs well for light to average soil levels and saves money.

 Disclosure: Review samples were provided by the manufacturer.
 For more information, please see our Ethics Policy.